cdevents/spec/source-code-version-control.md

 ## Subjects

-This specification defines two subjects in this stage: `repository` and `change`.
+This specification defines three subjects in this stage: `repository`, `branch`, and `change`.
 Events associated with these subjects are triggered by actions performed by software developers or bots that provide useful automation for software developers.

 | Subject | Description | Predicates |
 |---------|-------------|------------|